Why Join Our Trust

 - External leadership coaching for key senior staff if desired

-- Expert support with all Ofsted inspections and external reviews
+- Expert support with all Ofsted inspections and external reviews: there is a practising Ofsted Inspector in the Trust

 - Access to a full programme of personalised CPD support for teachers and support staff